| | Because in our 12 months in government we set an

 private health care providers to raise the standard of curative health

 care.
-There will be no job losses. |
+There will be no job losses. | | | Contracting out management will bring in expertise

-and technology not usually available through the public service system |
+and technology not usually available through the public service system | | | More specialist doctors will be recruited under

-special arrangements to overcome skills scarcity in this area |
+special arrangements to overcome skills scarcity in this area | | | Adequate funds will be provided for the upgrading of

-facilities and urgent maintenance work in hospitals and health centres |
+facilities and urgent maintenance work in hospitals and health centres | | | We will move the current focus on curative health

 care to emphasise primary or preventive health care.
 A vigorous